 In a working kombucha starter there will be a drop of pH from a 7pH to a more acidic pH, any where from 4pH to 2pH.
 You can test this with litmus paper.
 The scoby will cover the top and begin to thicken slightly.
 After 10 days to 2 weeks, depending on the temperature, you are ready to use this Kombucha Starter to make your first batch of Kombucha.

 To make your first Kombucha from this Kombucha starter begin with a strong tea.
-I use 5 tea bags of English Breakfast Tea and 1/2 cup of organic sugar with 2 litres of boiled, filtered water.
+I use 5 tea bags (or 1 tablespoon) of English Breakfast Tea and 1/2 cup of organic sugar with 2 liters (quarts) of boiled, filtered water.
 This is stronger than the tea in Sally Fallon’s directions, but I have success with this ratio of tea/sugar/water and my kombucha is ready in about 7 days.

 See part 2 for the next step in making this healthful, detoxifying tonic in sufficient quantities for your family’s needs.